Tokyo, Kyoto & OsakaBook this package

-Day 2: Tokyo.
-Arrive early this evening in Tokyo, one of the world's main economic centers and Japan's modern capital, as well as its largest city.
+Full Day Itinerary: Arrive early this evening in Tokyo, one of the world's main economic centers and Japan's modern capital, as well as its largest city.
 Your tour host will meet you upon arrival and escort you to your deluxe, centrally located hotel.
 En route, you'll have your first glimpse of the stunning, modern skyline and glittering neon-lit streets that are quintessential Tokyo.
 You'll also receive a short briefing about details of your tour of Japan.
-Accommodations for departures through Apr 28, 2016: Tokyo Prince Hotel Park Tower; Accommodations for departures May 23, 2016 and onwards: Imperial Hotel Tokyo.

-Day 3: Tokyo.
-After breakfast, set out on a guided tour to explore some of Tokyo's main sites.
-Begin at the Tokyo Tower, modeled after—and slightly taller than—the Eiffel Tower in Paris, where you will enjoy a wonderful view of the city.
+Full Day Itinerary: After breakfast, set out on a guided tour to explore some of Tokyo's main sites.
+Begin at the Tokyo Tower, modeled after—and slightly taller than—the Eiffel Tower in Paris, from which you'll enjoy a wonderful view of the city.
 Proceed to the historic Imperial Palace, which dates back to the 15th century and is the former site of Edo Castle and the present residence of the Emperor of Japan.
 Visitors are not permitted inside this very private residence of royalty, but you will enjoy a walk through the beautiful East Gardens, with views of the ancient castle walls and ruins.

 Continue to Sensoji, or Asakusa Kannon, dedicated to Kannon, the Buddhist deity of mercy and compassion.
 Sensoji is one of the most popular sights in Tokyo, yet it's delightfully serene.
 Smoke from its incense cauldron is said to be beneficial to health, especially the part of the body onto which it is rubbed, and you will see many people doing this before going to pray.